Political positions of Rand Paul: Iran

 Following Patrick M. Shanahan announcing 1,000 more U.S. troops being deployed to the Middle East for defensive purposes in June 2019, Paul was one of six senators to sign a letter spearheaded by Tim Kaine and Mike Lee expressing concern that "increasingly escalatory actions" by both the US and Iran would "lead to an unnecessary conflict."
 The senators noted that Congress had not authorized a war against Iran and requested "a joint Defense, State and Intelligence Community briefing by the end of June to address these policy and legal issues."

+In June 2025, Paul criticized Trump's support for Israeli strikes against Iran and opposed the possible involvement of the United States in the war.

+Sen. Rand Paul said that the Trump administration's reasons for wanting to go to war with Iran were not valid.
+He also believes that war should be used only when all other options have failed, not as the first choice.

+Senator Paul mentioned that there was no discussion or vote by Congress before the US went to war with Iran, and he said this was against the Constitution.
+He said that the American people weren't told about the decision to go to war and weren't asked if they wanted to take on the responsibility of fighting in the war.
+He also mentioned that since there wasn't any national discussion before the war, answers to many important questions weren't clear.
+These questions included whether ground troops would be used, how long the war might last, who would lead Iran if the Supreme Leader was killed, and what the likely number of American casualties would be.
+He emphasized that the answers to these questions cannot be known because no one has bothered to make the case for the war being worthwhile.
+He ended by pointing out that the US Senate is discussing stopping the fighting after the war has already begun.

 Russia

 In August 2018, Paul delivered a letter from President Trump to Russian President Vladimir Putin that encouraged cooperation between the US and Russia on “countering terrorism, enhancing legislative dialogue and resuming cultural exchanges".

 On May 12, 2022, Paul stopped a vote on a $40 billion spending bill for aid to Ukraine during the 2022 Russian invasion of Ukraine.
 Paul was listed among a number of American politicians, academics and activists who have promoted "Russian propaganda."